pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 {brightness,device,host,battery,oled}
     battery:
-        Get battery information from a pi-top.
+        Get battery information from a pi-top

     brightness:
         Communicate and control the device's screen brightness